dswann101164/azure-noob-blog/posts/2025-12-17-azqr-persistent-dashboard.md

 **Ongoing maintenance:** <1 hour/week

 **The Azure operations dashboard you've been looking for already exists.
 Microsoft built it.
 You just hosted it properly.**

 ---

+**Compliance tools generate data.
+Dashboards create accountability.**

+**Part 4 of this series shows how tags, Logic Apps, and this dashboard work together as a complete operations platform.
+Coming next.**

+---